-E. Audits and Accounting
+F.E.
+Audits and Accounting

-The Napa County Auditor-Controller (ACO) shall be allowed to review the financial records of the NVTC, jurisdictions, and local governing committees at the end of each fiscal year.
-Memorandums of Understanding (MOU) between the Napa County ACO and the six (6) individual jurisdictions document the accounting processes for the NVTID and shall remain in full force and effect for the term of the NVTID.
-The accounting processes in the MOUs detail the documentation required in the collection, allocation, and reporting required to demonstrate compliance with this Plan.
-These annual financial reports outlined in the MOUs must be submitted to the Napa County ACO no more than four (4) months after the fiscal year ends.
+The Napa County Auditor-Controller (ACO) shall be allowed to review the financial records of the NVTC, jurisdictions, and local governing committees.
+Existing at the end of each fiscal year.
+Memorandums of Understanding that have been entered into (MOU) between the Napa County ACO and all local entities involved in the six (6) individual jurisdictions document the accounting processes for TID dollars the NVTID and shall remain in full force and effect.
+These for the term of the NVTID.
+The accounting processes in the MOUs document the accounting processes including collections, allocationsdetail the documentation required in the collection, allocation, and reporting required to demonstrate compliance with this Plan.
+These annual financial reports outlined in the MOUs must be submitted to the Napa County Auditor Controller with respect to all NVTID funds.
+ACO no more than four (4) months after the fiscal year ends.